-As continuation of my previous post, here are my October books:
+As a continuation of my previous post, here are my October books:

 31. ABNKKBSNPLAKo?! by Bob Ong

-- Bob Ong's first book is about his memories from Grade School to College, until his return to school as a teacher.
-He remembers how simple the life of being a grade schooler is, and contrasts to his struggles when he reached college.
+Bob Ong's first book is about his memories from Grade School to College, until his return to school as a teacher.
+He remembers how simple the life of being a grade-schooler is, and contrasts with his struggles when he reached college.
 He discusses his troubles when he entered college.
 His personal frustrations and his exhaustion from all the pressures.

 I couldn't say Bob Ong should be emulated but the book teaches us that one could always correct his/her mistakes and we shouldn't stop learning.

 32. One Day by David Nicholls

 The novel begins at Emma and Dexter's graduation night, July 15, where they met and almost made out.
 They promise to keep touch, and so they remained friends for years.
 The book revisits their relationship every July 15 of the year, where they continually communicate with Dexter trying to be a popular TV host while Emma is stuck in her waitress job.
 They try having relationships with different people, Emma having a long term relationship with Ian, who is a trying-hard comedian and with Phil, a married man.
 Dexter has his own string of relationships before settling down with Sylvie.
 Dexter got divorced and tries to be with Emma, who is again attached to another guy.
 They realize that they were meant to be together, got married, and live a happy life.

 However, their happiness was cut short when Emma died from an accident.
 Dexter tries to move on, as advised by his widowed father who's trying to do the same for ten years.